-However, the truth is that these inexpensive keyboards may not be the optimal instrument to develop decent skills in regard to playing the piano.
+However, the truth is that these inexpensive keyboards may not be the optimal instrument to develop decent skills concerning playing the piano.

 Many of those keyboards may have a spring-loaded keyboard (also known as synth-action).

-The spring-loaded action keys are very bouncy and almost like an on/off switch.
+The spring-loaded action keys are bouncy and almost like an on/off switch.

 There are also semi-weighted keys.
 They were first seen in electric organs like a Hammond Organ.

 The semi-weighted means spring-loaded keys with light weights attached to them.
-Due to the combination of the synth action and weighted action, it sounds like a nice in-between option.
+Due to the combination of the synth action and weighted action, it sounds like an excellent in-between option.

-However, it’s kind of a separate genre in itself.
-It is mostly on some high-end Nord organ simulators or some old synthesizers.
+However, it’s a separate genre in itself.
+It is mainly on some high-end Nord organ simulators or some old synthesizers.